New pope? Unbelievers shrug, carp, titter

 The wider, unbelieving world, remained more polite.
 While China’s media largely ignored him, the foreign ministry in Beijing, which severed diplomatic relations with the Vatican after the Communist takeover of 1949, offered warmer ties:

-While calling on the Pope to stop recognising Taiwan as an independent country and rejecting his “interfering in China’s internal affairs”, a spokeswoman for the world’s most populous nation congratulated the new ruler of its smallest state and said: “We are sincere in wanting to improve relations.”
-(Additional reporting by Chen Aizhu in Beijing, Ellen Wulfhorst in New York, Mary Wisniewski in Chicago, Jeremy Laurence in Kabul and Mirna Sleiman in Dubai; Editing by Giles Elgood)
+While calling on the Pope to stop recognizing Taiwan as an independent country and rejecting his “interfering in China’s internal affairs”, a spokeswoman for the world’s most populous nation congratulated the new ruler of its smallest state and said: “We are sincere in wanting to improve relations.”

+Additional reporting by Chen Aizhu in Beijing, Ellen Wulfhorst in New York, Mary Wisniewski in Chicago, Jeremy Laurence in Kabul and Mirna Sleiman in Dubai; Editing by Giles Elgood